konturio/user-profile-api/assets/Kontur Atlas/about_page/en/terms.md

 You agree that from time to time we may remove Kontur Cloud Services as a whole or any part of Kontur Cloud Services for indefinite periods of time or cancel Kontur Cloud Services at any time, without notice to you.

 You expressly agree that your use of, or inability to use, the Kontur Cloud Services is at your sole risk.
-The Kontur Cloud Services and all Products and Services delivered to you through the Kontur Cloud Services are (except as expressly stated by us) provided 'as is' and 'as available' for your use, without any representation, warranties or conditions of any kind, either express or implied, including all implied warranties or conditions of merchantability, merchantable quality, fitness for a particular purpose, durability, title, and non-infringement.
+The Kontur Cloud Services and all Products and Services delivered to you through the Kontur Cloud Services are (except as expressly stated by us) provided ’as is’ and ’as available’ for your use, without any representation, warranties or conditions of any kind, either express or implied, including all implied warranties or conditions of merchantability, merchantable quality, fitness for a particular purpose, durability, title, and non-infringement.

 In no case shall Kontur Inc., Mapy Konturowe Sp z o.o., our directors, officers, employees, affiliates, agents, contractors, interns, suppliers, service providers or licensors be liable for any injury, loss, claim, or any direct, indirect, incidental, punitive, special, or consequential damages of any kind, including, without limitation lost profits, lost revenue, lost savings, loss of data, replacement costs, or any similar damages, whether based in contract, tort (including negligence), strict liability or otherwise, arising from your use of any of the Service or any Products procured using the Service, or for any other claim related in any way to your use of the service or any product, including, but not limited to, any errors or omissions in any content, or any loss or damage of any kind incurred as a result of the use of the Service or any Content (or Product) posted, transmitted, or otherwise made available via the Service, even if advised of their possibility.